Hire Former Traffic Court Prosecutors

 1. Your Ticket is Not a Must Appear- If the ticket says you can mail in the payment AND receive court supervision.
 Then you may

-2. Your Offense is Not One of the Following- Driver's license or driver’s permit violations, passing a stopped school bus or speeding in a posted work construction zone or speeding in a school zone, all violations which are a Class A or B misdemeanor.
+2. Your Offense is Not One of the Following- Driver's license or driver’s permit violations, passing a stopped school bus or speeding in a posted work construction zone or speeding in a school zone, all violations which are a Class A or B misdemeanor and improper passing of an emergency vehicle (Scott's Law Cases).
 This is only a sample list and there are offenses not listed.
-These offense are serious moving violations that may lead to a suspended license and or increased insurance rates.
+These offense are serious moving violations or offences that may lead to a suspended license and or increased insurance rates.